IanTsai1/SwiftfulMapApp/README.md

-Developed a Swift-based app to visualize global landmarks, leveraging MVVM architecture and advanced SwiftUI features including frames, alignments, animations, and transitions to create an interactive and visually appealing user interface.
+Developed a Swift-based app that allows users to explore and learn about famous landmark, leveraging MVVM architecture and advanced SwiftUI features including frames, alignments, animations, and transitions to create an interactive and visually appealing user interface.